gergelyk/bkp/README.rst

     # Following copy will be created: foo/bar/baz.b01
     # Invoking command again will create foo/bar/baz.b02 etc.

-    # Alternatively '-a' flag can be use to create tar archive instead of simple
+    # Alternatively '-a' flag can be used to create tar archive instead of
-    # copy.
+    # simple copy.
 Also '-m' can be used to add comments:

     bkp -am "initial version" foo/bar/baz